georgehargreaves95/AutomateTheBoringStuff/README.md

 ## What is Automate The Boring Stuff?

-Automate The Boring Stuff is a brilliant beginners course on Python basics, teaching noobs like me how to run basic programs, build functions, and interact with other software in python
+Automate The Boring Stuff is a brilliant beginners course on Python basics, teaching noobs like me how to write/run basic programs, build functions, and interact with other software in Python

-## Where can I see it for myself?
+## Cool!
+Where can I read it for myself?

 Good question!
 A quick Google will reveal any number of links, but this is the one I used: https://automatetheboringstuff.com/#toc